freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-246-tangents-to-an-ellipse/index.md

 ---
-title: Problem 246: Tangents to an ellipse
+title: Tangents to an ellipse
 ---
 ## Problem 246: Tangents to an ellipse